tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

         boolean thread() default false;
     }

 **@BundleStop** - This should be used on a method and will be called on bundle stop.
 The method should take no arguments.
-This should probably be used if @APSBundleStart is used.
+This should probably be used if _@BundleStart_ is used.
 Please note that a method annotated with this annotation can be static!

     public @interface BundleStop {}